How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 P Wave

-When you look at an EKG, the first small bump you see is the P wave.
-This wave shows the electrical activity that starts in the upper chambers of your heart, called the atria.
-The P wave marks the beginning of each heartbeat.
-You can think of it as the signal that tells your heart to start pumping blood from the atria into the ventricles.
-If the P wave looks normal, your heart’s upper chambers are working as they should.
+The first small bump on an EKG is the P wave.
+It reflects electrical activity starting in the upper chambers (the atria) and marks the beginning of each heartbeat — the signal that tells the heart to push blood from the atria into the ventricles.
+A normal-looking P wave means the upper chambers are working as they should.

-The P wave is important because it shows atrial depolarization.
-This process triggers atrial contraction, which pushes blood into the ventricles.
-If you see changes in the P wave, such as it being too tall or missing, you should consider possible atrial problems.
+The P wave shows atrial depolarization, which triggers atrial contraction.
+If the P wave is too tall or missing, consider possible atrial problems.

 PR Interval

-Next, you should look at the PR interval.
-This is the flat line between the start of the P wave and the beginning of the QRS complex.
-The PR interval tells you how long it takes for the electrical signal to travel from the atria to the ventricles.
-You can measure this interval to check if the signal moves at a normal speed.
+The PR interval is the flat line between the start of the P wave and the beginning of the QRS complex.
+It tells you how long the electrical signal takes to travel from the atria to the ventricles.
+The normal PR interval ranges from 0.12 to 0.20 seconds.

 • Fibrosis of the AV node